Doctoral Studies

 U.S. Boards of Psychology in which we have not determined if graduates would be eligible: Puerto Rico

-The University is accredited by the Higher Learning Commission and by the American Psychological Association.
+The University is accredited by the Higher Learning Commission and the Counseling Psychology program is accredited by the American Psychological Association.